If you’re looking for a guide on how to do a combination of baby led weaning and pureed food, then you’re in the right place.

 It made making puree recipes one after another way more convenient as it hand blenders are easier to clean and handle.

 I remember making 3-4 baby purees in one sitting!

 Remember, you’re just introducing food to your little ones so you don’t need bulks of pureed food.
 Plus you’re eventually going to do baby led weaning, hence my advice to just get a hand blender.

 You can just use a fork but mashing food is quicker when you have a dedicated food masher.

-You can use this when serving food that’s a little bit lumpy and less blended.
+You can use a food masher when serving food that’s a little bit lumpy and less blended.
 You can choose to manually mash it yourself or just use a blender.

 - Food storage containers